Frank Lucas: Criminal career

-After Johnson's death, Lucas traveled around and came to the realization that, to be successful, he would have to break the monopoly that the Italian Mafia held in New York.
-Traveling to Bangkok, Thailand, he eventually made his way to Jack's American Star Bar, an R&R hangout for black soldiers.
-It was here that he met former U.S. Army sergeant Leslie "Ike" Atkinson, who was from Goldsboro, North Carolina, and married toof Lucas' cousins.
+After Johnson's death, Lucas turned to drug trafficking, and realized that, to be successful, he would have to break the monopoly that the Mafia held over the trade in New York.
+Traveling to Bangkok, he eventually made his way to Jack's American Star Bar, an R&R hangout for black soldiers.
+There he met former U.S. Army master sergeant Leslie "Ike" Atkinson, who was from Goldsboro, North Carolina, and married to one of Lucas' cousins.
 Lucas is quoted as saying, "Ike knew everyone over there, every black guy in the Army, from the cooks on up."
+Atkinson, who was already running heroin for his own profit and had links to local opium growers, formed a partnership with Lucas.

-When interviewed for a New York magazine article published in 2000, Lucas denied putting the drugs among the corpses of American soldiers.
+When interviewed for a New York magazine article published in 2000, Lucas denied putting the drugs inside the corpses of American soldiers.
 Instead, he flew with a North Carolina carpenter to Bangkok and:

-However, Atkinson, nicknamed "Sergeant Smack" by the Drug Enforcement Administration (DEA), has said he shipped drugs in furniture, not caskets.
-Whatever method he used, Lucas smuggled the drugs into the United States with this direct link from Asia.
+As Lucas pointed out in this interview, "Who the hell is gonna look in a dead soldier's coffin?"
+However, Atkinson, nicknamed "Sergeant Smack" by the Drug Enforcement Administration (DEA), has said he shipped drugs in hollowed-out furniture, not caskets.
+Whatever method he used, Lucas was able to smuggle narcotics through this direct link from Asia, thereby bypassing the Mafia's French Connection.
 Lucas said that he made $1 million per day selling drugs on 116th Street though this was later discovered to be an exaggeration.
 Federal judge Sterling Johnson, who was the Special Narcotics Prosecutor for the City of New York at the time of Lucas' crimes, called Lucas' operation "one of the most outrageous international dope-smuggling gangs ever, an innovator who got his own connections outside the U.S. and then sold the narcotics himself in the street."
-In an interview, Lucas said, "I wanted to be rich.
-I wanted to be Donald Trump rich, and so help me God, I made it."